All Episodes

 Bush failed.

-Osama Zawahiri are still alive.
+Osama, Zawahiri are still alive.

 They failed.

-that's the number one concern and it just goes to show that our rock strategy is killed i'm doing to see the bubble bubble bubble bubble bubble bubble According to the NIE that we just had released this morning, Osama, if he's still breathing, and Al-Zawahiri are in Pakistan.
+Okay, Dingy Harry, according to the NIE that we just had released this morning, Osama, if he's still breathing, and Al-Zawahiri are in Pakistan.

 Shall we go there?